michael2012z/BitBible/markdown/KJV/files/Isa.md

 20. That they may see, and know, and consider, and understand together, that the hand of the Lord hath done this, and the Holy One of Israel hath created it.

-21. Produce your cause, saith the Lord; bring forth your strong reasons, saith the King of Jacob.Produce: Heb.
-Cause to come near
+21. Produce your cause, saith the Lord; bring forth your strong reasons, saith the King of Jacob.

-22. Let them bring them forth, and shew us what shall happen: let them shew the former things, what they be, that we may consider them, and know the latter end of them; or declare us things for to come.consider…: Heb. set our heart upon them
+22. Let them bring them forth, and shew us what shall happen: let them shew the former things, what they be, that we may consider them, and know the latter end of them; or declare us things for to come.

 23. Shew the things that are to come hereafter, that we may know that ye are gods: yea, do good, or do evil, that we may be dismayed, and behold it together.

-24. Behold, ye are of nothing, and your work of nought: an abomination is he that chooseth you.of nothing: or, worse than nothingof nought: or, worse than of a viper
+24. Behold, ye are of nothing, and your work of nought: an abomination is he that chooseth you.

 25. I have raised up one from the north, and he shall come: from the rising of the sun shall he call upon my name: and he shall come upon princes as upon morter, and as the potter treadeth clay.